 Crestone and Beyond wishes to advance some expanded thoughts about our obesity problem, and associated metabolic concerns.
-This Journal is a biochemical follow-on to the prior health editorial Journal, and will delve into the subject of mitochondrial chemistry, and how to enhance this important life chemistry.
+This Journal is a biochemical follow-up to the prior health editorial Journal, and will delve into the subject of mitochondrial chemistry, and ways to enhance this important life chemistry.
 I’ll cover micronutrients, food and eating ideas, and some lifestyle practices which help mitochondrial health.

 This Journal writing details some of the biochemical workings of the cellular organelle known as the mitochondrion.
 More than one mitochondrion is referred to in the plural, or, mitochondria.
-We shall use this latter terminology.
+I’ll use this latter terminology.

-The mitochondria are the organelles in the cellular cytosol (cytoplasm) where oxygen, proteins, carbohydrates, and fats are metabolized via the Kreb’s cycle and the electron transport chain to produce the energy molecule of life known as adenosine triphosphate, or, ATP.
-These 2 biochemical pathways are complicated, but very important, and have resulted in the awarding of a few Nobel prizes.
+The mitochondria are the organelles in the cellular cytoplasm where oxygen, proteins, carbohydrates, and fats are metabolized via the Kreb’s cycle and the electron transport chain to produce the energy molecule of life known as adenosine triphosphate, or, ATP.
+These 2 biochemical pathways are complicated, but very important, and have resulted in the awarding of some Nobel prizes.

-Here is a collection of images of mitochondria.
+Here is a collection of many helpful images of mitochondria.

 If all of the correct intracellular chemicals are present to assist the Kreb’s cycle and electron transport chain in the production of ATP we can garner a maximum theoretical yield of 38 molecules of ATP per pass through the pathways.
 This number is customarily reduced (in the literature) to 30 molecules of ATP per chain reaction due to mitigating and neutralizing factors at work in the cellular dynamics.

-As it turns out, 30 molecules of ATP per cycle reaction is ample energy for cellular vitality and intelligent cell expression.
+As it turns out, 30 molecules of ATP per cycle process is ample energy for cellular vitality and intelligent cell expression.
 If the production of ATP drops off due to insufficient cellular biochemistry, then we have varieties of mitochondropathy; a subject now gaining in traction and recognition in the biochemical and nutritional circles of research and clinical application.
-It is likely that a great many more clinical disorders will be connected to mitochondriopathy causality, if not all of them.
+It is likely that a great many more clinical disorders and aging parameters will be connected to mitochondropathy causality, if not all of them.

 Critical to the production of ATP in the mitochondria and also to the production of DNA and RNA, ribose is a 5 carbon sugar which is essential for our healthy and energetic lives.
-You can see some technical information on this sugar here, as well as in the nice writing appended to the end of this Journal posting.
+You can see some technical information on this sugar here, as well as in an informative writing appended to the end of this Journal posting in the References.

 There are several other chemicals which are also very important in assisting mitochondrial health.

 A non essential, but very helpful co-factor utilized in ATP production is creatine.
-Both carnitine and creatine are present only in meat, or in nutritional supplements; an important consideration for vegetarians and vegans.
+Both carnitine and creatine are present only in meat, or in nutritional supplements.
+This becomes a rather important consideration for vegetarians and vegans.